darylnauman/100-days-of-code/log.md

 **Thoughts**: Exercises are making sense overall but it will be helpful to go through the projects and Jon Duckett's book for the concepts to really stick.

+### Day 14: May 24, 2019 Friday

+**Today's Progress**: I decided to take a break from @freeCodeCamp today & started a @lynda course: CSS Essentials Training 1.
+I think learning concepts through another means will help solidify them in my mind especially before trying to solve more challenging projects.
+Most of today involved watching the first few videos, setting up the exercise files, and starting the project files.

+**Thoughts**: The videos with exercise files I believe will be a good way to learn the material.

 ### Day [day]: May [date], 2019 [day of week]

 **Today's Progress**: [text].